-Nursery Site Preparation:

-An Overview of Some Physical Aspects

-E. L. Stone - University of Florida
+Nursery Site Preparation: An Overview of Some Physical Aspects E. L. Stone - University of Florida do we start with in considering soil preparation?

 Site preparation in a forest nursery involves numerous concerns, including fertility and pH adjustment, fumigation, or other pre-plant treatments.
 My assignment, however, is an overview of the mechanical and physical aspects of soil preparation.